 As explained in Chapter 5 of this report, Affinity Water has progressed with an adaptive modelling approach to help inform decision-making on the preferred programme and manage future uncertainties given the long planning horizon of the WRMP.
 This includes recognition of points in time whereby they would have to make a decision based on the realisation of benefits from demand-side and leakage measures.
-This decision-making point could take them down one of a number of adaptive futures (Challenging Future, Optimistic Future or Aspirational Future).
+This decision-making point could take them down one of a number of adaptive futures (Supply-side Challenging, High Growth, Optimistic or Aspirational Futures).